sagun03/Arena/README.md

 With Phase 2 + *"ML-powered institutional memory system that learns failure patterns across industries"*

-This transforms ARENA from a one-off validation tool into a platform that gets smarter with every debate.
+This transforms IdeaAudit from a one-off validation tool into a platform that gets smarter with every debate.

 ## �📄 License